This post originally appeared in Container Journal.

-OpenTelemetry is a novel project under the CNCF that offers a unified set of vendor-agnostic APIs, SDKs and tools for generating and collecting telemetry data, and then exporting it to a variety of analysis tools.
+OpenTelemetry, another CNCF project, is an observability framework for cloud-native software that combines APIs, libraries, agents, and instrumentation to generate telemetry data for analysis.
 The beauty of OpenTelemetry is that it offers an observability framework that works across metrics, traces and logs.
 You get one API and SDK per programming language for extracting all of your application’s observability data, together with a standard collector, a transmission protocol (OTLP) and more.

 OpenTelemetry (or OTel as it’s commonly nicknamed) was created under the CNCF after the merge of the OpenMetrics and OpenTracing projects and was officially accepted to CNCF incubation in August 2021.
 More importantly, the project is widely adopted by all the major vendors, all the monitoring tools, the cloud providers and many others.
 As such, it’s well-positioned to become the go-to platform for generating and collecting observability data.

 Open source standards such as OpenTelemetry and OpenMetrics are converging in the industry, preventing vendor lock-in and bringing us a step closer to unified observability.
 I expect we’ll be seeing these projects becoming de-facto standards, as well as seeing additional efforts for unified observability to address the data storage, querying, correlation and other aspects.